 Ok, so now you’re ready to give hill sprints a try.

-#1 Always include a good warm up
+#1 Include a good warm-up

 - Run approximately 4-5 x 6-10second accelerations.